 - a.
-Serve as the appropriate body for appeals in grievances calling for arbitration.
-Any action(s) by this board are not subject to Faculty Senate veto. - b.
+Serve as the appropriate body for appeals in grievances related to academic and/or contractual issues (e.g., academic freedom, Faculty Handbook policies, faculty contracts, and/or academic integrity) (See Section 4.1 of this handbook).
+Any action(s) by this board are not subject to Faculty Senate consideration or veto. - b.
 Members of the PARB are expected to recuse themselves from hearings in which there may be a conflict of interest.
 Conflict of interest is defined as the individual, or one of their family members, having a current or past reporting relationship with one of the parties in the grievance, having any family relationship, financial relationship, or close personal connection outside the university with one of the parties in the grievance, being a party, or witness, to the issue at hand, or having a history of conflict with one or more of the parties involved in the grievance.
 If you have personally met with the PARB within the last five (5) years, you are ineligible for participation.
-In the event of a dispute, the faculty moderator and Steering Committee of the Faculty Senate shall make the final determination whether a conflict of interest exists

-- c.
-Conclude its investigation of a grievance within thirty (30) days of receipt of a grievance to the Professional Affairs Review Board. - d.
+In the event of a dispute, the faculty moderator and Steering Committee of the Faculty Senate shall make the final determination whether a conflict of interest exists - c.
+Except for good cause (e.g., one or more PARB panel members are off contract), conclude its investigation of a grievance within thirty (30) days of receipt of a grievance to the Professional Affairs Review Board. - d.
 Matters for consideration by this review board should be brought to the faculty moderator, or in his/her absence, the vice moderator or moderator-elect, within ten (10) working days in the event of termination (see "Termination of An Appointment" section in this handbook).
-Other matters should be brought to the faculty moderator (or designee) within twenty (20) working days following the resolution process, unless an extension is otherwise requested.
-Faculty members, or the other party(ies) involved in the grievance, needing additional time to gather information for their case may request from the PARB chair of their case an extension to the deadline for submission of materials, as long as the request for the extension is made within the appropriate timeline (fourteen (14) days for non-renewal or termination of a contract; thirty (30) days for other matters). - e.
+Other matters should be brought to the faculty moderator (or designee) within twenty (20) working days following the resolution process, unless an extension is otherwise requested.\ Faculty members, or the other party(ies) involved in the grievance, needing additional time to gather information for their case may request from the PARB chair of their case an extension to the deadline for submission of materials, as long as the request for the extension is made within the appropriate timeline (fourteen (14) days for non-renewal or termination of a contract; thirty (30) days for other matters). - e.
 See the "Academic Due Process Statement" in this handbook for further details.

-The twenty (20) working days period also applies for the request for an extension.
+\The twenty (20) working days period also applies for the request for an extension.

 - a.
 The faculty moderator or moderator designee will notify the provost within two (2) weeks of receipt of a grievance.
 The moderator will meet with the provost's representatives at the provost's discretion. - b.
 While recognizing the confidential nature of personnel matters, the review board should still provide general minutes that inform the Faculty Senate regarding the number of cases reviewed and the general nature of these cases. - c.
-Review board decisions regarding faculty grievances are not subject to Faculty Senate veto. - d.
+Review board decisions regarding faculty grievances are not subject to Faculty Senate consideration or veto. - d.
 Review board decisions regarding faculty grievances are made directly to the provost.